Southern Charm and Luxury Meet in Georgia Countryside

 Further privacy can be found at any of the property's six lakeside cottages, each with a living room, butler pantry, wood-burning fireplace and a porch with views of Lake Oconee.
-Perfect for families who like to summer in the South, the spacious three-story Presidential House offers 5,400 square feet of living space, including four master bedroom suites with private baths, two additional guest baths, a formal dining room that seats sixteen, a living room with wood-burning fireplace, a first-floor Great Room with a pool table, game table, wet bar and large, flat-screen television, a screened-in back porch and a private heated outdoor pool overlooking the lake.
-To celebrate the South, the cottages and Presidential House offer the first and only The Ritz-Carlton BBQ Butler, a personal chef who assists guests in the selection of meat cuts, complimentary wood, specialty sauces and sides, and then prepares a made-to-order cookout.
+Perfect for families who like to summer in the South, the spacious three-story Presidential House offers 5,400 square feet of living space, including four master bedroom suites with private baths, two additional guest baths, a formal dining room that seats 16, a living room with wood-burning fireplace, a first-floor Great Room with a pool table, game table, wet bar and large, flat-screen television, a screened-in back porch and a private heated outdoor pool overlooking the lake.
+Paying tribute to the southern setting, the cottages and Presidential House offer the first and only The Ritz-Carlton BBQ Butler, a personal chef who assists guests in the selection of meat cuts, specialty sauces and sides, and then prepares a made-to-order cookout.

 If you're hungry for more, the lodge has six on-site dining venues from which to choose: Georgia's Bistro for contemporary cuisine; Linger Longer Steakhouse; Gaby's by the Lake with a casual poolside menu; Chiminea dining for a lakeside meal in Adirondack chairs by the bonfire; Lobby Lounge offering live music (Friday and Saturday nights); and The Pool Bar for light fare and beverages seasonally.